FAQs

 How does CAP equip people to be wiser with their money?

-As financial capability grows, people are able to navigate life when costly events happen — such as a car breaking down, having a baby, getting married, or medical costs.
+As money skills grow, people are able to navigate life when costly events happen — such as a car breaking down, having a baby, getting married, or medical costs.

-How long does it take to release someone from poverty caused by unmanageable debt?
+How long does it take to release someone from money chaos & poverty?

-The CAP team, together with the local church, walk alongside people throughout their entire journey out of debt, supporting them through life’s changes.
+With your support, the CAP team — together with the local church — walk alongside people throughout their entire journey out of debt, supporting people through life’s ups and downs.

 A feeling of release begins when people make that first call to Christians Against Poverty, where there is a team of specialists ready to help.
 Prayer is offered on this first phone call.